utpanna-pradhan/webdev-notes/InterviewPrep_theory.md

   //
 }

-# 16. What is the difference between map(), forEach(), and filter()?
+# 14. What is the difference between map(), forEach(), and filter()?
 All three of them are array methods. forEach() will execute code for each array element and return undefined.it'll not change the orignal array.Map will also execute for each array element and return a new array of same length but doesn't change the orignal array.filter() will filterout the element based on condition.

-Q3.
-Difference between let, const, and var? let ,var,const three of them are used to define variables.var is the oldest one which has functinal scope issue.So currently we are using let and const.const is a fixed value and can't be reassign where as let can be reassign.
-Q4.
-What is hoisting in JavaScript?
-Explain with an example.
-Q5.
-Explain the concept of closures in JavaScript with a use case.

-🔹 Coding Challenges
+# 15 .
+What’s the difference between a controlled and an uncontrolled component in React?
+A controlled component is one where React controls the form data through state, making it predictable and easy to validate (e.g., using useState for an input field).
+In contrast, uncontrolled components rely on the DOM to store their data using ref.
+They’re simpler but harder to manage in complex forms.

+# 16 .
+Explain how the Virtual DOM works and how it improves React performance.
+React creates a new Virtual DOM and compares it with the old one using the diffing algorithm.
+Then it only updates the changed elements in the real DOM, which reduces heavy DOM manipulation and improves performance.